 - Shop around.

-After identifying what you want in a policy, compare quotes from several insurers and choose one that offers what you need at the lowest rate.
+After identifying what you want in a policy, compare quotes from several insurers and choose the best landlord policy that offers what you need at the lowest rate.

 - Pay for a year up front.